 The spikes on their backs are called scoots and can give the age of a crocodile as it has rings like a tree.

-One tree has long green bean type spears.
+One tree has long green-bean-type spears.
 The seeds germinate in the pod.
-They falls into the water and lands in the soft silt and starts to grow.
+They fall into the water and land in the soft silt and start to grow.

 In Jan 26, 2019, they had 40″ of rain in 12 hours.
 The ferry runs on a cable.
 It snapped during the flood.

 Crocodiles like to hang around the ferry.
 The boat stirs up the silt so the crocodiles follow it.
 When we got to the landing dock, the captain suggested that we hurry to the car.
 She didn’t need to tell me twice!!

 Never stand at the water’s edge.
 Eighty percent of crocodile attacks involve one of these three factors.
 If more than one, the odds increase.